ravisharma-dev/OML-R/OML4R-LiveLabs-Script-10.md

 # Task 1: Connect to RStudio client and establish database connection

-1. Point browser to RStudio Web.
+1. RStudio provides a GUI/BUI as an IDE for R. RStudio has been pre-configured on your database server.
+Point browser to RStudio Web to connect.

 ````
 http://<ip-address>:8787